secworks/rc4/README.md

 that, yes it does work.
 The reusulting implementation achieves a clock frequency high enough to be usable.
 The design however is rather large.

-Also, nobody should be using RC4.
+Also, RC4 is a very, very broken cipher.
+Nobody should be using RC4.
 So don't use this core, ok?

 ## Functionality ##